City, University of London Courses

 Math or Computer Science - Spring Students

 - It’s very important that you list any Math or Computer Science courses you plan to take on your online course form.
 Note: These departments are unavailable for Spring 2023.

 - If you’re taking courses in these departments, you must remain for final exams, which run until mid-June.

-- Your Program Manager will contact you about program dates and travel arrangements.
+- Your Program Advisor will contact you about program dates and travel arrangements.

 Choosing Your Courses

-The courses available to study abroad students are located in the Academic Programs information on the City, University of London website.
+The courses available to study abroad students are located in the Module Options documents on the City, University of London website.